Numerical computation of generalized Wasserstein distances with applications to traffic model analysis: Applications to traffic model analysis

-Observing the results of the last numerical tests, we tend to confirm what we have anticipated in Sect.\ \ref{sec:comparison}, namely that the Figalli \& Gigli approach seems to be the most suitable GWD to be used in the context of traffic flow modeling, mainly because of how boundaries are regarded.

-In this respect, the most significant test is probably the first one, in Sect.\ \ref{Test1traffic}: here the discrepancy between the exact and predicted solution slowly propagates from the boundaries to the interior of the road, impacting more and more on the reliability of the traffic prediction.
-This behavior of the error is clearly better caught by FG (see Fig.\ \ref{fig:trafficT2-masses-and-GWDs}-right), which is the last distance that saturates.

-Although less evident, the same conclusions apply for the third test, in Sect.\ \ref{Test3traffic}: here the two solutions start differing immediately, both at the boundary and inside the road.
-Moreover, the difference increases as the time goes by.
-Among the three GWDs, FG is the one which increases more rapidly at the initial time, and then keeps increasing all the time.
+This Test is similar to Test 1, even if conclusions are less evident: here the two solutions start differing immediately, both at the boundary and inside the road.
+Moreover, intuition tells that the difference increases as the time goes by.
+Among the three GWDs, FG is the one which increases more rapidly at the initial time, and it is the one with the major relative increment at later times.

-Conversely, the second test does not show much difference among the three GWDs, having them basically the same cycling behavior.
-That behavior is correct since the two solutions cyclically move away from each other and then come closer again.